 9. I’m a Travel Junkie

-Maybe this sounds silly to you, but since I been blessed with good skin, I’ve always made a point, even if I can barely stand up because I’m so tired, to always to wash and moisturize my face before I get into bed.
-I ‘ve also avoided the sun since I was 16 after a horrible sunburn and a warning from a dermatologist that I was going to get skin cancer if I didn’t cut it out.
-I’m still aging like everyone else, but I do believe these two things have helped me keep my fair skin from too much damage and looking pretty darn good.
+Maybe this sounds silly to you, but since I have been blessed with good skin, I’ve always made a point, even if I can barely stand up because I’m so tired, to always wash and moisturize my face before I get into bed.
+I’ve also avoided the sun since I was 16 after a horrible sunburn and a warning from a dermatologist that I was going to get skin cancer if I didn’t cut it out.
+I’m still aging like everyone else, but I do believe these two things have helped me keep my fair skin from too much damage and look pretty darn good.